 How common is synthetic identity theft?

-According to the Federal Trade Commission (FTC), synthetic identity fraud accounts for nearly 80 to 85% of all identity theft cases.
 While synthetic ID theft has become more common, this form of ID fraud is still more complicated for law enforcement officials to track down the perpetrators.
-This is because criminals are stealing information from several people to make up an entirely new persona from scratch.
+This is because criminals are stealing information from multiple people to create an entirely new persona from scratch.

 This type of fraud is frequently used in conjunction with other forms of identity theft, such as credit card fraud, loan fraud, food stamp fraud, tax fraud, or medical identity theft.
 Sometimes, people with a poor credit history will use a synthetic identity to apply for a loan or other line of credit.